VingronLab/APL/README.md

 ## Installation

-The `APL` package requires R version >= 4.0.
-To install this package from Bioconductor, run:

-    if (!requireNamespace("BiocManager", quietly = TRUE))
-        install.packages("BiocManager")

-    BiocManager::install("APL")

-Alternatively the package can also be installed from github:
+The `r Rpackage("APL")` can be installed from GitHub:

     library(devtools)
     install_github("VingronLab/APL")

 To additionally build the package vignette, run instead

     install_github("VingronLab/APL", build_vignettes = TRUE, dependencies = TRUE)

 Building the vignette will however take considerable time.

+To install the `r Rpackage("APL")` from Bioconductor, run:

+    if (!requireNamespace("BiocManager", quietly = TRUE))
+        install.packages("BiocManager")

+    BiocManager::install("APL")

 ## Pytorch installation

 In order to speed up the singular value decomposition, we highly recommend the installation of `pytorch`.